Tina Sinatra: Personal life

 In June 1970, Sinatra announced her engagement to actor Robert Wagner.
-They called off the engagement in January 1972.
+They broke up in January 1972.

 On January 26, 1974, Sinatra married musician Wes Farrell at her father's apartment at Caesars Palace in Las Vegas.
 They divorced on September 3, 1976.

 On January 30, 1981, Sinatra married Richard M Cohen.
 They divorced on January 11, 1983.

+Sinatra had a long-term relationship with actor James Farentino and secured a restraining order against him in 1994.

-She started a petition in favor of the construction of the Beverly Hills Community Dog Park in Beverly Hills, California in 2015.
+She started a petition in favor of the construction of the Beverly Hills Community Dog Park in Beverly Hills in 2015.